carbon-language/carbon-lang/llvm/docs/LangRef.rst

 The '``alloca``' instruction allocates memory on the stack frame of the currently executing function, to be automatically released when this function returns to its caller.
-The object is always allocated in the address space for allocas indicated in the datalayout.
+If the address space is not explicitly specified, the object is allocated in the alloca address space from the :ref:`datalayout string<langref_datalayout>`.

 Arguments:
 """"""""""